-fubo starts at $54.99, with its base package.
-That includes two simultaneous streams and 30 hours of cloud-based storage for the service's DVR.
-This is a whopping $30 more than Sling TV's Orange and Blue packages, typically $25 (but currently $15); $10 more than the intro-level Hulu and PS Vue packages; and $5 more than YouTube TV.
+Fubo recently raised its prices and now starts at $65 for its Family bundle.
+That includes three simultaneous streams and 500 hours of Cloud DVR.
+This is a whopping $35 more than Sling TV's Orange and Blue packages and $10 more than Hulu With Live TV.
+It's the same price as YouTube TV.

 If 30 hours doesn't sound like enough, you can upgrade to 500 hours for an extra $9.99 per month.